-- With the Gradient Map 1 adjustment layer active in the Layers panel, hold down the Shift key, and click on the Extracted layer so both layers are active. - Press Ctrl J (Mac: Cmd J) to duplicate the layers. - Press Ctrl E (Mac: Cmd E) to merge the layers. - In the Layers panel, click on the Visibility icons of the Gradient Map 1 layer and the Extracted photo layer to hide them.
+- With the Gradient Map 1 adjustment layer active in the Layers panel, hold down the Shift key, and click on the Extracted photo layer so both layers are active. - Press Ctrl J (Mac: Cmd J) to duplicate the layers. - Press Ctrl E (Mac: Cmd E) to merge the layers. - In the Layers panel, click on the Visibility icons of the Gradient Map 1 layer and the Extracted photo layer to hide them.

-Add an Unsharp Mask Adjustment
+Add an Unsharp Mask Filter

-Add an adjustment to increase contrast and detail in the photo.
+Add a filter to increase contrast and detail in the photo.

-In the Menu Bar, choose Enhance > Unsharp Mask.
+In the Menu Bar, choose Filter > Sharpen > Unsharp Mask.
 Set the Amount to 100%, the Radius to 10 Px, and the Threshold to 10 Levels.
 Click OK.